designstem/projects/frequency/index.md

 | section: THEORY_1

-#  Introduction

-***ERIK: Better title***
+| 1 1
+| 2 3
+| 2 3
+| 2 3
+| 2 3
+| 2 3

+# From spinning to frequency

+-

-~As you might have noticed with your drawings in order, to have a smooth animation or optical illusion, you have to manipulate two variables:~
+As you might have noticed with your drawings in order, to have a smooth animation or optical illusion, you have to manipulate two variables:

+* What is the <var>rotation speed</var> of the turntable?

-* ~How close are the drawn elements to each other on the circle?~
+* How <var class="blue">frequent</var> (close to each other) are the drawn elements on circle?

-* ~What is the rotation speed of the turntable?~
+-

 ~Both variables can be described as [frequency](https://en.wikipedia.org/wiki/Frequency) and be expressed on a form of [sine waves](https://en.wikipedia.org/wiki/Sine_wave).
 Frequency is an important parameter used in science and engineering to specify the rate of a phenomenon.~